 The owner of Mediterra Café in Sewickley has had something baking for six months — and it’s almost ready.

-This fall, Nick Ambeliotis will open a second location of his bakery, cafe and market at 292 Beverly Road in Mt.
+On Nov.
+6, Nick Ambeliotis will open a second location of his bakery, cafe and market at 292 Beverly Road in Mt.
 Lebanon.
 In addition to serving coffee, pastries, cheeses and charcuterie, the spot will offer cocktails, beer, wine and light bites.

 “We wanted to be in a community similar to the one where we started, one that has a lot of families and foot traffic,” says Ambeliotis, who launched his Sewickley site in 2018.
 “Mt.
 Lebanon also has a diverse customer base, and we think our café will fit in well with this community.”